 I am in no way labeling “negative” emotions as bad or trying to stifle what anyone might feel.
 There is no shame in sadness, fear, or pain.
 Our emotions and feelings are necessary to process healing, cleansing, and grieving.
 Ignoring or avoiding our negative emotions will only intensify their effect.

 On the flip side, we can get stuck in an emotional loop if we are not aware of where our thoughts are taking us.
-Our thoughts create our feelings, and when we are conscious about what feelings our thoughts are creating, we can make more intentional decisions about them.
+Our thoughts create our feelings, and when we are conscious of what feelings our thoughts are creating, we can make more intentional decisions about them.

 We can start by recognizing our negative emotions, allowing ourselves to feel them, give them a name, and then decide whether they help or hurt us.
 We are in control and can choose “how do I want to feel about the situation?”
 There is no right or wrong answer.
 It is about what you want and whatever you decide – it is okay.